702ron/airtable-chat-support-agent/README.md

 ## Security Notes

-- Never commit live API keys, bearer tokens, or real PII
+- All API keys and secrets are stored in n8n credentials (not in workflow JSON)
-- This repo uses mock data only
+- The exported workflow file is sanitized with placeholder values
-- Review `n8n-workflow-export.json` for any credentials before committing
+- This repo uses mock data only — never commit real PII

 ## License